 Gratitude and Mental Health

-Another powerful positive emotion is gratitude.
+Another powerful method of positive thinking for teens is focusing on gratitude.
 Research by Fredrickson found that people who cultivated gratitude in the aftermath of the 9/11 terrorist attacks showed more resilience against depression.
 Thus, for those recovering from mental health challenges or substance use disorders, an “attitude of gratitude” can help them move forward.
 Teens don’t naturally gravitate to gratitude, so they need to find ways to bring this positive emotion to the forefront.

 “Gratitude can serve as a huge catalyst for maintaining resilience and well-being.
-When an individual is able to identify areas of their life they are grateful for, this creates a domino effect of hope and courage, giving them motivation to keep doing the difficult work they are doing.” —Chelsea Reeves, Director of Alumni Services at Newport Academy, and a certified empowerment coach and alcohol and drug counselor
+When an individual is able to identify areas of their life they are grateful for, this creates a domino effect of hope and courage, giving them motivation to keep doing the difficult work they are doing.” —Heather Senior Monroe, Director of Program Development at Newport Academy

 Here are a few ways that gratitude is woven into the Newport Academy approach, from the moment teens wake up until they go to bed at night: